 Epigenomic data analysis

-Epigenomics is the study of heritable changes in gene function that do not involve changes to the underlying DNA sequence.
-These changes can include modifications to DNA itself, such as methylation, as well as modifications to the proteins with which DNA interacts, such as histones.
+Epigenomics studies heritable changes in gene function that do not involve changes to the underlying DNA sequence.
+These changes can include modifications to DNA, such as methylation, and modifications to the proteins with which DNA interacts, such as histones.

-There are several different types of epigenomic data, including DNA methylation, histone modifications, and chromatin accessibility data.
-Each type of data requires its own specific analytical methods.
+Several different types of epigenomic data exist, including DNA methylation, histone modifications, and chromatin accessibility data.
+Each type of data requires specific analytical methods.

-DNA methylation data analysis typically involves the identification of differentially methylated regions (DMRs) between experimental groups or samples.
+DNA methylation data analysis typically involves identifying differentially methylated regions (DMRs) between experimental groups or samples.
 This can be done using methods such as Bisulfite sequencing (BS-seq) or Reduced representation bisulfite sequencing (RRBS).

-Histone modification data analysis typically involves the identification of differentially modified regions (DMRs) between experimental groups or samples.
-This can be done using methods such as ChIP-seq (chromatin immunoprecipitation sequencing) or assay for transposase-accessible chromatin using sequencing (ATAC-seq).
+Histone modification data analysis typically involves identifying differentially modified regions (DMRs) between experimental groups or samples.
+This can be done using methods such as ChIP-seq (chromatin immunoprecipitation sequencing) or an assay for transposase-accessible chromatin using sequencing (ATAC-seq).

-Once the data is generated, bioinformatics tools and pipelines are used to process the data, such as alignment, quality control, peak calling, annotation, and visualization.
-The final results are often interpreted in the context of functional genomics, such as gene regulation, genetic variants and disease association.
+Once the data is generated, bioinformatics tools and pipelines are used to process it, such as alignment, quality control, peak calling, annotation, and visualisation.
+The final results are often interpreted in the context of functional genomics, such as gene regulation, genetic variants, and disease association.

-BS-seq can be used to study the methylation patterns of both the whole genome or targeted regions, such as gene promoters or repetitive elements.
+BS-seq can be used to study the methylation patterns of the whole genome and targeted regions, such as gene promoters or repetitive elements.
 The method is widely used in cancer research, developmental biology, and epigenetic research.

 Bisulfite sequencing